 S 803 HCS is the most compact Jamo Studio 8 Series system.
 The home cinema package includes 1 Jamo Studio Series S 803 HCS-BLK B home cinema system that is black.

 Dual S 803 Dolby Atmos ready bookshelf speakers come with a perfectly tuned center channel speaker.
-Two S801 speakers are also provided for a good surround sound that adds up to your incredible yet compact home theatre.
+Two S801 speakers are also provided for a good surround sound that adds to your incredible yet compact home theatre.

 The powerful front-firing tube port allows for versatility in placement.
 You can place it in cabinets or against the walls wherever you like.
 It also allows an enhanced and cleaner bass response.
-Jamo S 803 features Studio 8waveguide technology.
-This technology focuses on high frequencies to provide a dynamic and powerful sound.
+Jamo S 803 features Studio 8waveguide technology that focuses on high frequencies to provide a dynamic and powerful sound.

 The speaker has a beautiful and contemporary design.
 No holds or pushpins are required for mounting, resulting in a minimalist finish to the front baffle design.
-Large, woven magnetic linen grilles are eye-catchy.
+Large, woven magnetic linen grilles are eye-catching.
 They come in two colors – heather grey with white models and charcoal grey with black or walnut finishes.

 Klipsch HDT-600 Home Theatre System

 - Amplifier: 100 Watts

 - It can be placed horizontally as well as vertically

 - Cradle base with 45° degree range of motion